asyncapi/website/pages/blog/february-2021-at-asyncapi.md

 > Read [January 2021 at AsyncAPI](/blog/january-2021-at-asyncapi) for the update from January.

 I enjoy monthly status over weekly one.
 It is not that I'm just happy I have more time for other things.
 Content size did not change.
 I think people do have other things to do than following AsyncAPI only :sweat_smile: Life in open-source runs slower, at least when you look at it from the outside.
-I have an impression more people pay attention to the status when it is once a month.
+I have an impression, that more people pay attention to the status when it is once a month.
 I wonder what your view is on that.

 ## Open governance model aka charter ready for the review